Racism in association football: Australia

 At a 1994 match in Melbourne between the Croatian community supported Melbourne Knights and the Greek community supported South Melbourne, many ethnic slurs were exchanged between the two sets of supporters.

-In October 2022 fans of Sydney United 58 allegedly made Nazi salutes during the Australia Cup final.
+In October 2022 fans of Sydney United 58 allegedly made Nazi salutes during the Australia Cup final and also caught booing and insulting the Welcome to Country ceremony performed by Indigenous Australians prior to the match.
 One fan received a lifetime ban.